 The objective of this study is to improve ART adherence, retention and viral outcomes in people commencing ART in the South African public sector, a low-resource setting, over 24 months using five evidence-based adherence strategies to enable rapid identification and management of people with poor adherence.
 We will test the combinations of these components using a Multiphase Optimization STrategy (MOST) design, which allows us to explore the benefit of various combinations of these five effective and feasible ART adherence monitoring (M) or support (S) components.

-We postulate these intervention components will: 1) enhance feelings of autonomy support, social support, and knowledge; 2) improve motivation and self-competence; and 3) increase ART retention, adherence, and viral suppression.
+3) increase ART retention, adherence, and viral suppression.
 We will rigorously assess patient outcomes, implementation effectiveness, and cost effectiveness of the interventions.

 The study is a collaboration of the Desmond Tutu Health Foundation (Dr. Catherine Orrell, Dr. Lauren Jennings, Ms. Laura Myers), the Boston University School of Public Health (Dr. Lora Sabin, Dr. Nafisa Halim, Dr. William MacLeod, Dr. Allen Gifford, Ms. Rebecca West), Massachusetts General Hospital (Dr. Jessica E. Haberer), New York University (Dr. Marya Gwadz), and the City of Cape Town (Dr. Natacha Berkowitz).